e2/ruby_dep/README.md

 `RUBY_DEP_GEM_SILENCE_WARNINGS=1`

-You can follow these rules of thumb:
+You can follow these rules of thumb, whether you use RubyDep or not:

 1. Avoid changing major version numbers, even if you're dropping a major version of Ruby (e.g. 1.9.2)
-2. If you want to support a current version, add it to your `.travis.yml` (e.g. Ruby 2.3.1)
+2. If you want to support a current version, add it to your `.travis.yml` (e.g. ruby-2.3.1)
 3. To support an earlier version of Ruby, add it to your `.travis.yml` and release a new gem version.
-4. If you want to support a range of Rubies, include the whole range without gaps in minor version numbers (e.g. 2.0.0, 2.1.0, 2.2.0, 2.3.0)
+4. If you want to support a range of Rubies, include the whole range without gaps in minor version numbers (e.g. 2.0.0, 2.1.0, 2.2.0, 2.3.0) and ruby_dep will use the whole range.
+(If there's a gap, older versions will be considered "unsupported")
-5. If you just want to test a Ruby version (but not actually support it), put it into the "allow failures" part of your Travis build matrix.
+5. If you just want to test a Ruby version (but not actually support it), put it into the "allow failures" part of your Travis build matrix. (ruby_dep ignores versions there).
 6. If you want to drop support for a Ruby, remove it from the `.travis.yml` and just bump your gem's minor number.

 When in doubt, open an issue and just ask.